DEFRA/fcp-mpdp-journey-test-suite/README.md

 fcp-mpdp-journey-test-suite

-The template to create a service that runs WDIO tests against an environment.
+The template to create a service that runs Playwright tests against an environment.

 - [Local](#local)
   - [Requirements](#requirements)